Here’s what we know about Santa:

 Enneagram Analysis: Santa’s interests give us a great deal of useful information about what his Enneagram style might be.
 His liking of reindeer and children (especially “good” ones) may be an example of his tendency to merge with positive people and pleasant objects.
 If so, this suggests that Santa might be an Enneagram Nine.
 His facilitative leadership style and his adeptness in maintaining harmony (and mediating conflict when it does arise) are also traits common among Nines.
 In fact, Nines are often called The Mediator, and Santa certainly is that (Then all the reindeer loved him [Rudolph] as they shouted out with glee….)!
 In addition, many Nines love the outdoors – although most prefer warmer weather – because nature feels peaceful, even blissful to them.

-Personality Traits: Santa is jolly, smiles a great deal, likes to eat (especially cookies and milk), and is a very likeable, accessible fellow.
+Personality Traits: Santa is jolly, smiles a great deal, likes to eat (especially cookies and milk), and is a very likable, accessible fellow.
 Anyone can write him at the North Pole through the local post office, and he sometimes responds with a return letter or just the present you asked for in your letter to Santa.
 He loves to give presents, but he seems to do better when you give him a list rather than having to figure out what you want on his own.

 He laughs a great deal and is particularly fond of the words, “Ho, Ho, Ho.”
 We also know he is a good listener; millions of people sit on his lap every year, and Santa listens attentively to each and every one of them.
 Santa can also be a bit judgmental, looking for children who have been “nice” all year rather than “naughty” for his present giving (He knows if you’ve been bad or good, so be good for heaven’s sake).

 Enneagram Analysis: Santa’s strong affability also suggests he is an Enneagram Nine, as do his frequent smiles and excellent listening skills.
 Although Enneagram Twos like to give presents, most Twos neither need nor want a wish list from you.
 They simply know – or think they know – what you want.
 Nines, by contrast, often like doing things for others, but prefer that you tell them what you want or write down what it is so they can do it or get it for you.
 If Santa is a Nine, he might be a self-preservation Nine, a subtype of Nine known by the name “appetite.”
-Santa seems to have unquenchable taste or appetite for cookies and milk, hence his big belly.
+Santa seems to have an unquenchable taste or appetite for cookies and milk, hence his big belly.

 Santa is a bit judgmental as he makes his present-giving decisions based on who is “naughty” and who is “nice.”
-Nines are not externally judgmental, even though they often do have strong options about people and events, so it is possible that Santa is a Nine with a One wing, because Ones are more critical of others and more vocal about these opinions than are Nines.
+Nines are not externally judgmental, even though they often do have strong opinions about people and events, so it is possible that Santa is a Nine with a One wing, because Ones are more critical of others and more vocal about these opinions than are Nines.

 Some curious things about Santa: Santa Claus has several aliases, such as Saint Nicolas, Father Christmas, or Kris Kringle.
 Sometimes he simply goes by Santa.